Wevah/dragterm/README.md

 - 1.0.3
 	- Use the relative path as typed when displaying a “not found” error, instead of the full path.
+	- Restored the ability to cancel with the Escape key (or Ctrl-C/Ctrl-D), without needing accessibility access.
 	- Fixes a crash when passing an unrecognized option.
 - 1.0.2
 	- Increased drag-start area to 256 × 256.